maxnowack/signaldb/docs/sync/implementation/index.md

 ## Implementing the `push` method

 The `push` method is responsible for sending the changes to the server.
 The `push` method is called during sync for each collection that was added to the `syncManager` if changes are present.
-It's receiving the collection options, passed to the `addCollection` method, as the first parameter and the changes that should be sent to the server as the second parameter.
+It's receiving the collection options, passed to the `addCollection` method, as the first parameter and an object including the changes that should be sent to the server as the second parameter.
 The `push` method returns a promise without a resolved value.

 If an error occurs during the `push`, the sync for the collection will be aborted and the error will be thrown.
 **There are some errors that need to be handled by yourself.
 These are normally validation errors (e.g. `4xx` status codes) were the sync shouldn't fail, but the local data should be overwritten with the latest server data.**